 - Coursework extension requests must be authorised by the Module Tutor or Module Leader - Coursework extension requests must be submitted before the assessment deadline date.
-Extensions cannot normally be granted retrospectively, after the deadline has passed. - Coursework extension requests should be made over email, so as to have a record of the request and the extension granted. - Coursework extensions will not be granted for periods of more than 5 university working days.
+Extensions cannot normally be granted retrospectively, after the deadline has passed. - Coursework extension requests should be made over email, so as to have a record of the request and the extension granted. - Coursework extensions will not be granted for periods of more than 14 consecutive days under any circumstances and are subject to the limitations